 Mental Health Safety Improvement Programme

-The Mental Health Safety Improvement Programme (MHSIP) is a national patient safety programme commissioned by NHS England and NHS Improvement.
+The Mental Health Safety Improvement Programme (MHSIP) was a national patient safety programme commissioned by NHS England and NHS Improvement.

-Its aim to improve safety and experience in mental health, learning disability and autism inpatient services, and specifically to reduce restrictive practices.
+Its aim was to improve safety and experience in mental health, learning disability and autism inpatient services, and specifically to reduce restrictive practices in mental health inpatient settings.

 Mental Health Safety Network